securefederatedai/openfl/openfl-tutorials/interactive_api/PyTorch_Lightning_MNIST_GAN/README.md

 # PyTorch Lightining tutorial for Generative Adverserial Network (GAN) Dataset

 ### 1. About model: Generative Adverserial Networks (GANs)
 [Generative Adverserial Networks](https://arxiv.org/abs/1406.2661) or GANs were introduced to the machine learning community by Ian J. Goodfellow in 2014.
 The idea is to generate real-looking samples or images that resemble the training data.
-A GAN has three primary components: a generator model for generating new data, a discriminator model for classifying whether generated data are real faces, or fake, and the adversarial network that pits them against each other.
-The fundamental nature of these dual networks is to outplay each other.
-One generates images to fool the other while the other tries not to be fooled.
-Given enough time, the network becomes so good that it ends up making fake images as realistic as possible.
+A GAN has three primary components: a Generator model for generating new data from random data (noise), a discriminator model for classifying whether generated data is real or fake, and the adversarial network that pits them against each other.
+The fundamental nature of these dual networks is to outplay each other until the generator starts generating real looking samples that the discriminator fails to differentiate.

 ### 2. About framework: PyTorch Lightning
 [Pytorch Lightning](https://www.pytorchlightning.ai/) is a framework built on top of PyTorch that allows the models to be scaled without the boilerplate.